-RHB has allocated a total of RM4.2 million to support 60 students from B40 families over five years (2019 - 2023) to ensure they complete their An online awards ceremony was held on 1 December 2020 to celebrate tertiary education.
-They will also be equipped with the necessary skills and recognise the achievements of these students.
-The virtual event was such as English proficiency, soft skills and communication and leadership attended by the students, parents, teachers, RHB Senior Management skills.
-In addition, the scholars will be guided through a mentor-mentee and members of the media. programme to develop them into all-rounded individuals and future leaders.
-Currently, we have a total of 21 students sponsored under the We target to award the scholarship to another 15 to 19 students in 2021.
+RHB has allocated a total of RM4.2 million to support 60 students from B40 families over five years (2019 - 2023) to ensure they complete their tertiary education.
+They will also be equipped with the necessary skills such as English proficiency, soft skills and communication and leadership skills.
+In addition, the scholars will be guided through a mentor-mentee programme to develop them into all-rounded individuals and future leaders.
+Currently, we have a total of 21 students sponsored under the scholarship - 10 of them were awarded the scholarship in 2019 (Cohort 1) and another 11 (Cohort 2) in 2020.